Raptor007/X-Wing-Revival/README.txt

 == VERSION HISTORY ==

+Alpha 0.3.4 (2024-02-07):
+ * Ships and turrets show charring around recent blastpoints.
+ * Improved rendering of shots and engine glow.
+ * Improved shot synchronization in netcode.
+ * Low-speed collisions are sometimes survivable.
+ * Ships can now hover in docking bays to repair.
+(Shields drop for repairs!)
+ * Cockpit target display shows impact and explosion effects.
+ * Control binds in console are no longer case-sensitive.

 Alpha 0.3.3 (2023-12-16):
  * YT-1300 turrets deal more damage, but must be manned.
 Cockpit has its own laser.